CULINARY ARTS (CULN) CURRICULUM

 CULN 125 Fundamentals of Cookery II (5)

-This course focuses on the fundamental concepts, skills, and techniques basic garde mange, breakfast, and short-order cookery skills.
+This course focuses on the fundamental concepts, skills and techniques of basic garde manger, breakfast and short-order cookery skills.
 Content includes basic salads and salad dressings, the handling, storage and preparation of fruits and vegetables including decorative garnishes, cold food presentation using plates, platters and trays, basic egg and breakfast items including quick breads, and short order line cookery.

 CULN 150 Fundamentals of Baking (5)